Table of Contents

 Be Careful When Driving On Unsafe Roads

 Experienced drivers should be cautious enough to remember that there are certain locations they should never go to when darkness falls.
-Naturally, they won’t be aware of where those spots are when they’re traveling unfamiliar roads.
-However, the general rule is that spending the night at the shipper or consignee areas is safer than at most truck stops.
+Naturally, they wonโt be aware of where those spots are when theyโre traveling unfamiliar roads.
+However, many experienced drivers prefer spending the night at the shipper or consignee areas whenever possible, as these locations often provide controlled access and better security.

-Truckers should do a circle check before starting a trip to ensure their big rig is free of damage and problems.
-This simple procedure can save many lives.
+Truckers should do a circle check before starting a trip to check their big rig for damage and problems.
+This simple procedure may help prevent accidents.

 Many skip this 20-minute inspection to save time.
 However, doing this will ultimately help truck drivers avoid serious safety concerns during trips.
-It will help them reach their destination without encountering any unexpected maintenance issues, such as brake failure.
-Smart Trucking’s DOT-certified pre-trip inspection guide is a useful resource for this.
+It can help them spot potential maintenance issues, such as brake failure, before they become serious problems.
+Smart Truckingโs DOT-certified pre-trip inspection guide can be a useful resource for this.

 Use The Buddy System For Repairs